ProbablyMonsters raises $200M to build a stable game studio

 “Our investors are fully onboard with our commitment to our people at ProbablyMonsters,” Ryan said.
 “That’s a big reason we went with Luther King Capital Management, who led this round.
 They’re an original investor, a long-time board member, and they’re culturally aligned to our people-first vision with a hub and spoke structure designed to allow focus on what teams do best.”

-Ryan was the former CEO of Bungie, maker of the Halo and Destiny games, and those titles have generated more than $5 billion in revenues from blockbuster game franchises in his career spanning over 20 years, ProbablyMonsters fosters an inclusive approach that continues to attract top talent looking for an innovative new way to make triple-A games.
+Ryan is a former CEO of Bungie, the maker of the Halo and Destiny games, and those titles have generated more than $5 billion in revenues from blockbuster game franchises in his career spanning over 20 years, ProbablyMonsters fosters an inclusive approach that continues to attract top talent looking for an innovative new way to make triple-A games.
 The company has senior-level talent who have collectively worked on dozens of blockbuster entertainment franchises from over 70 major companies.

 “Every day, I look around and see our shared values of Respect, Trust, and Accountability, and Approachability being fostered by our leadership team and positively received by our teams,” Ryan said.
 “I see the progress our teams are making on their games, and they’re really fun as I make sure to test play with our teams.
 And it’s very rewarding to me to know they’re working sustainably in a positive and stable environment.
 Our teams can focus on making great triple-A games that connect with global players, and that’s something that makes our employees, partners, and investors happy.”